Lower Back Pain · San Francisco + Virtual

 02

-If the areas creating the problem are still out of balance, strengthening and stretching can actually reinforce the pattern.
-You end up with a stronger version of the same compensation.
-The pain keeps coming back because the root cause hasn't changed.
+If the parts creating the imbalance are still out of position, stretching and strengthening can lock the pattern in place.
+You end up with a stronger version of the same compensation, and the pain returns because the cause never moved.

 03